ShadowBrandon/ShadowBrandon.github.io/_posts/2018-10-07-Exploring Subway Traffic For WomenTechWomenYes.md

 ![placeholder](https://github.com/ShadowBrandon/Metropolitan-Transportation-Authority-Analysis-/blob/master/WeightedTop10.png "Top 10 MTA Station Ridership (weighted)")

-## The Recommendations from Weighted Scores
+## The Recommendations from General Analysis and Weighted Scores Analysis
 ### Canvass at MTA stations with:
 * High ridership in April-June
 * High proportions of information workers living in the same zip code as the station